 - A word a day widget

-The reason I advise you to make use of Android apps to build your vocabulary is that, you can even open these apps during your free time and learn new words right away.
+The reason to advise you to make use of Android apps to build your vocabulary for IELTS speaking is that you can even open these apps during your free time and learn new vocabulary words right away.
 It saves a lot of time and it doesn’t even have to be added as a part of your schedule when it takes less time to learn from these apps.

 5. Use YouTube for Understanding

-Learning 2000 rich vocabulary words is not something easy to do and you might end up memorizing those words.
-At the end it might not hold any value when you memorize words and not be able to properly utilize them while speaking or writing.
+Learning 2000 rich words that are essential for your IELTS writing vocabulary is not something easy to do and you might end up memorizing those words.
+In the end, it might not hold any value when you memorize words and not be able to properly utilize them while speaking or writing.

 Phone numbers are meant to be memorized but not words, because a single word might have few definite meanings behind it.
 In simple words, we can express a word in different contexts that don’t do not mean the same at the end.

 The reason is simple, memorizing a word might be easy but sometimes the same word might not have one strict meaning.
-So the best way to understand this is to know about Homonyms that are words with same spelling, pronunciation but having different meanings.
+So the best way to understand this is to know about Homonyms that are words with the same spelling, pronunciation but have different meanings.

-So let me give you simple examples of words we use in our everyday life.
+So let’s see some simple examples of vocabulary words we use in our everyday life.